 Behavioral Changes.
 Cats may appear irritated and withdrawn, while some may tend to hide or have a reduced appetite.

-Glaucoma can’t be accurately diagnosed with just a visual inspection.
+Diagnosing glaucoma can’t be fully assessed with an ocular exam.
 The main methods for diagnosing glaucoma in cats include tonometry, gonioscopy, and ophthalmoscopy.

-Tonometry allows us to measure the intraocular pressure of your cat, providing a numerical reading.
-This is done by applying numbing drops and gently touching the tonometer on the surface of your cat’s eye.
+Tonometry helps us measure the IOP of your cat, giving us a numerical reading we can work with.
+This process starts with numbing drops and then continues by gently touching the tonometer on the surface of the eyes.

 Additionally, we can do an ophthalmoscopy to assess the optic nerve and retina for signs of damage.